Search and compare car and self-drive minibus hire quotes from Blue Valley Car Hire at Granada Airport in Spain.

 If you are not hiring a car, there are alternatives at Granada airport.
 There is no train station, but there are regular buses to Granada centre (operated by Autocares Gonzales) where you can catch a train or coach to Seville, Malaga and other locations on the Costa del Sol.

-Taxi prices in Andalucia are government regulated, and a taxi from the airport to Granada city centre should cost between 25-30 € depending on the time of day.
+Taxi prices in Andalucia are government regulated, and a taxi from the airport to Granada city centre (bus station) should around € 20 in the day (slightly higher prices at night and weekends).

 The best place to stay close to Granada Airport is in the city centre itself.
 Below are some ideas of where to stay: